MunWolf/thronefall_multiplayer/README.md

 Download BepInEx 6 and copy it into your Thronefall directory.
 When you run the build it copies the ThronefallMultiplayer dlls to the correct plugin folder.
 Run your executable either directly or through Steam.

-## TODO

-* Make UI for hosting/connecting to servers
-* Make UI to leave a server
-* Change networking so playerid != peerid